 Quite the few days for Mr. Timberlake in Indiana, which it appears would welcome him with open arms if he ever decides to move to — or run for office in — the Hoosier State.

-Topics: Hick In A Box
+Tags: Hick In A Box